-1. Hugging (If They Feel Restrained)
+1. No Hugging (If They Feel Restrained)

-2. Saying Commands With Too Many Words
+2. Dogs Dislike Commands With Too Many Words

 To eliminate confusion, keep it simple and in the present when giving commands or directives.
 Use key words he knows (good, treat, walk, play etc.), tone, and body language, and you’ll have a better chance at getting the message across.

 Yes, dogs need limits–but you’ll be more successful by encouraging good behaviors rather than scolding them when they’re bad.
 We all know dogs dislike loud noises of any kind – vacuum cleaners, thunder, motorcycles.
 Yelling will make them anxious or scared, or maybe even completely desensitized to it.
 Most of the time, they won’t even know what you’re saying.

 An example of positive reinforcement: when your dog steals your socks, rather than scolding her, instruct her to drop it, then reward her once she does.
 (Your patience will earn you a better behaved pup in the long run!)

 As mentioned above, your dog needs limits.
 This structure is comforting to them, as animals thrive in a routine, like eating meals, going to the bathroom, and going on walks around the same time each day.
 You might crave a little spontaneity in your day, and your dog may enjoy the occastional suprise trip to the park, but most dogs dislike not knowing when to expect meals, or when he’ll get to go outside again.

 To that, regular exercise is imperative to prevent dogs from acting out.
 How would you feel if you were housebound all day?

 5. Dogs Dislike Us Touching Their Faces